 Organizations (including private companies, nonprofits, and government entities) should clearly communicate:

-- whether artificial intelligence (AI) systems are applied to PII;
+- whether artificial intelligence (AI) systems are applied to personal information;

 - how data created from the use of AI are used, maintained, shared, or sold to others; and

 Privacy policies should be written in plain language and disclosed before a consumer uses a product or service.
 They should be clear, short, and standardized.